Applying for your building consent

 The links below contain information for when you are thinking of carrying our building work.

-When and how to apply for a Building Consent:
+How to apply for a Building Consent

 - The name and contact details of the building owner